 Eating disorders can have various effects on the body depending on the disorder, your gender and the severity of the disorder.

-An eating disorder can have ‘minor’ effects on your body such as stunted growth or fatigue but these are just symptoms of the more serious threats these disorder can cause.
+An eating disorder can have ‘minor’ effects on your body such as stunted growth or fatigue but these are just symptoms of the more serious threats these disorders can cause.

 Eating disorders don’t just affect the biological aspects of your body.
 They also affect your mind and psyche often in the form of depression, obsessive-compulsive disorder, panic attacks and heightened anxiety.